Yelp/Tron/docs/jobs.rst

 optional cleanup action.
 They are periodic events that do not interact with other jobs while running.

+If all actions exit with status 0, the job has succeeded.
+If any action exists with a nonzero status, the job has failed.

 ..
 Keep this up to date with man_tronfig.rst

 Required Fields